Sports photography lessons from Futsal

 Back button focus

 I missed shots in the past because I needed to half-press the shutter button to focus the lens.
-By the time it captured the subject, the action had gone.
+That causes a slight delay until the shutter comes into action.
+By that time, the action had gone.
 It was a problem.
+How could I fix it?

 The shutter button needs to be for that purpose only.
 Put the focus function somewhere else!
-In my case, I assigned it to another spare button on the back of the camera (hence the name back button focus!).
+I assigned it to another spare button on the back of the camera (hence the name back button focus!).
 Why?
 Here are my reasons:

-- The camera won’t hunt for focus when you press the shutter.
+- The camera won’t hunt for focus every time you press the shutter.
 This has enormous implications.
-You can shoot and pause, then shoot again.
+You can shoot, pause, and repeat.
 If the focal plane remains the same, you can pause and put the camera down.
 When you ready it to take the next picture, it’ll still be focused.

 - But remember to change the camera into continuous focus mode.
 That will let you track your subject.
 That is great for sports photography!